There are nine characteristics of Narcissistic Personality Disorder, and one of them is …

 Great, welcome to paradise.

-One of the many harsh and ego-destroying illusions that arise after a spiritual awakening is friendships lost.
+Friends lost are one of the many harsh and ego-destroying illusions that arise after a spiritual awakening.
 As you grow spiritually and mentally away from your old self, it will reflect in your companies as well.

 And remember that this drifting apart should not be taken personally, but rather vibrating.